ArgentLo/ml_projects/README.md

-- To be add on:  Various Autoencoders with tf, CNN / RNN / Reinforcement Learning with Computational Graph (other than Eager_Execution).
+- To be added on:  Various Autoencoders with tf, CNN / RNN / Reinforcement Learning with Computational Graph (other than Eager_Execution).